Roman513/openvz-packer-templates/README.md

 The result box will be available in `builds/` directory.

-### Virtuozzo 7.0 Beta 2
+### Virtuozzo 7.0

-By default the box `virtuozzo-7.0` will be built using the ISO from the latest released milestone of Virtuozzo 7.0.
-At this moment it is _7.0-beta1_ If you want to build the box `virtuozzo-7.0` from the current factory ISO build, you should override `iso_url` and `iso_checksum` variables, for example:
+By default the box `OpenVZ7` will be built using the ISO from the latest released version of Virtuozzo distribution of OpenVZ 7.0.
+At this moment it is _7.0.13-216_ If you want to build the box `OpenVZ7` from the current factory ISO build, you should override `iso_url` and `iso_checksum` variables, for example:

 ```console